korayizlimek/spider-solitaire/README.md

 - The game starts from 1000 points at the beginning.
 - Each card move loses 10 points.
+- Each time the deck deals cards (10 cards are dealt once clicked), 50 points are lost.
 - When a set of cards is made (in order Ace-2-3-4-5-6-7-8-9-10-Jack-Queen-King), 500 points are earned.

 ## App Performance